 The Blackford Centre Diploma

 The size of the modules varied.
-Some involved reading five or six pages, whereas others were about 20.
-I found I’d need between one and three hours to read through it all, completing any exercises along the way.
+Some involved reading a 5 or 6 page PDF, whereas others were a lot longer.
+Generally, I took 1-3 hours to read through it all and complete any exercises.

-For modules with assessments, I’d put at least two-hours aside to work through them.
-Assessments that involved longer copywriting forms would take more like three hours with around 30-to-45 minutes of editing time.
+For modules with assessments, I’d put at least 2 hours aside.
+Assessments that involved longer copywriting forms, would take roughly 3 hours with 30- to 45-minutes of editing time.

 Copyblogger Authority Certification